-From mass shootings to terrorist attacks, real-life events can leave even the steadiest among us feeling anxious and frightened.
+From mass shootings and war to deadly natural disasters, real-life events can leave even the steadiest among us feeling anxious and frightened.
 Now, imagine that you are a kid.

-Edward M. Pickens, MD, medical director at UNC Pediatrics at Southpoint, offered these six tips for helping your child cope with scary news.
+Dr. Bedford and Edward M. Pickens, MD, medical director at UNC Pediatrics at Southpoint, offered these eight tips for helping your child cope with scary news.

 1. If possible, shield preschool-age children from distressing news.